HarryBeadle/Bacon-Game-Jam-08/README.md

 ## Controls

-To play the game use the arrow keys and the enter button.
+To play the game select buttons with the mouse, and change catagories with the arrow keys.

 ## Credits